taowang1993/difyworker/README.md

 console.log(data);
 ```

-## Configuration
+## Deployment
+### Option 1: Deploy with Wrangler

-1. Copy the example configuration file and update it with your values:
+Copy the example configuration file and update it with your values:
    ```bash
    cp wrangler.example.toml wrangler.toml
    ```

-2. Edit `wrangler.toml` and fill in your actual configuration values.

-## Deployment
+Log into Cloudflare and deploy:

 ```bash
 wrangler login